tomekkaczanowski/testng-test-dependencies-reporter/readme.txt

 Work in progress !

 TODO
+  * be able to generate dependencies graph without running tests (but of cours no failed/skipped info then!)
   * better layout of groups and methods
-  * show why group failed
+  * show why group failed (which methods went red within this group)
   * add configuration (report.properties on classpath?)
   * various detail levels (e.g. only test methods depended-upon/depending, all methods etc.)